 In 1821, Fayette County was formed out of parts of the lands of the Creek Indian Nation and is named after Marquis de LaFayette, who, though from France, was one of Gen. George Washington’s key commanders during the Revolutionary War.
-According to 2008 Census estimates, it is the 21st most populous county in Georgia and the 9th most populous in the 10-county Atlanta region.
+According to 2014 Census population estimates, it is the 22nd most populous county in Georgia and the 9th most populous in the 10-county Atlanta region.
 At 197 square miles, Fayette ranks 142nd (out of 159) in the state in area and 8th in the 10-county region.

 ARC in Fayette County